-2.3 Getting Started with Pro Tools
+2.4 Getting Started with Pro Tools

-This section gives an introduction to use of the AAX version of the O7A plugins with Pro Tools Ultimate.
-Seventh order ambisonic support has been available in Pro Tools Ultimate since version 2023.6.
-It is not available in other editions of Pro Tools.
-In particular, Pro Tools Studio supports third order but not seventh order, so the O7A plugins will not work with it.
+This section gives an introduction to use of the AAX version of the O3A plugins with Pro Tools Ultimate, which was previously known as Pro Tools HD.
+Ambisonic support has been available in Pro Tools HD since version 12.8.2.
+It is also available in Pro Tools Studio, but not Pro Tools Intro or Artist.